 If you should find yourself single and dating over the age of 40, you already know that the game has changed.
 You’re not having the bullshit.
 You are no longer playing the games.
 Your favorite phrase is “Get your bitch ass off my phone”.
 (Oh, that’s just my favorite phrase?
 Ok then…).
 Anyway, this is your time to decide what you will and won’t tolerate.
 What you will and won’t accept.
 And trust me, Sis—I am not mad at you.
 But, relationships do require a certain amount of communication, give-and-take and understanding.
 It might be worth considering letting your guard down…just a little.
 Ijs…

-A. Rozelle is a freelance writer and the author of one short-story collection, two novels and a recently completed screenplay.
+A. Rozelle is a freelance writer and author of one short-story collection, two novels and a screenplay.
 Her work has been featured in The Dallas Morning News, The Dallas Weekly, Rollin’ Out Magazine and Eclipse Magazine.
 She resides in Atlanta, GA, where she is hard at work on her third book, which can only be classified as a supernatural-historical-erotic work of genius…or something like that.